AsaTyr2018/pdf2txtconvert/README.md

 - `--overwrite [skip|yes|append]` – what to do if the TXT already exists (default `skip`)
 - `--use-ocr` – enable OCR fallback for scanned PDFs
-- `--via-latex` – use LaTeX-OCR pipeline for better formula handling
+- `--via-latex` – force LaTeX-OCR on all pages for better formula handling.
+Without this flag the first pages are scanned for formulas and automatically reprocessed when needed.
 - `--jobs N` – number of parallel workers (default `1`)

 The log file `conversion.log` is created in the output directory.
 OCR no longer needs Poppler because pages are rendered with PyMuPDF.